signavio/tech-blog/_posts/2017-04-05-sniffy-database-profiler.md

 ## Identifying SQL anti-patterns

-[Sniffy](http://sniffy.io/) helps you to identify anti-patterns like the [N+1 Query Problem](https://secure.phabricator.com/book/phabcontrib/article/n_plus_one/) by listing all executed database queries of a web application directly in your browser.
+[Sniffy](http://sniffy.io/) helps you to identify anti-patterns like the [N+1 Query Problem](https://secure.phabricator.com/book/phabcontrib/article/n_plus_one/) by listing all executed SQL queries of a Java web application directly in your browser.
 If you want to play around and evaluate the features of Sniffy, you can visit a [live demo](http://demo.sniffy.io/owners?lastName=).

 You should see a widget in the lower right corner showing you the page’s loading time and the number of SQL queries executed for the current site.